xen0l/aws-gate/docs/quickstart.md

 ## EC2 Instance IAM profile configuration

-In order to use SSM, EC2 instnace has to use IAM profile with the **AmazonSSMManagedInstanceCore**  managed policy attached or custom policy with similar permissions.
+In order to use SSM, EC2 instance has to use IAM profile with the **AmazonSSMManagedInstanceCore**  managed policy attached or custom policy with similar permissions.

 ## Ephemeral SSH key support